thisiswisy/v0rtex-injector/README.md

 4. hopefully fixed the respring panic issue on A9 devices
 5. you can now load tweaks without respring (only some will work properly) and with a different method (again - only some will work properly - for compatibility issues with Method 1)
 -------------------------------------------------

+IF YOU ARE STILL HAVING THE "HELLO SCREEN" ISSUE EACH REBOOT: rejailbreak a few times, preferably with tweaks and respring turned off.
+If that does not work make a backup of your device and, use Reset all contents & settings, restore backup, rejailbreak with "Reset jailbreak" enabled

 NEW IN BETA 5:

 1. More devices